History of private equity and venture capital: Publicly traded

-Secondary market and the evolution of the private equity asset class
+Secondary market and evolution of asset class

 In the wake of the collapse of the equity markets in 2000, many investors in private equity sought an early exit from their outstanding commitments.
 The surge in activity in the secondary market, which had previously been a relatively small niche of the private equity industry, prompted new entrants to the market, however the market was still characterized by limited liquidity and distressed prices with private equity funds trading at significant discounts to fair value.